duncantl/Rtesseract/README.md

 ## History
-We started developing this package in April 2015.
+We - Matt Espe & Duncan Temple Lang - started developing this package in April 2015.